x0bd/xoboid/src/content/blog/frontend-magic/index.md

 -   Slots
 -   Browser extension for component inspection

 This project is heavily inspired by a fantastic [book](https://www.manning.com/books/build-a-frontend-web-framework-from-scratch).
-Feel free to check it out, "[Build a Frontend Framework from Scratch](https://www.manning.com/books/build-a-frontend-web-framework-from-scratch)," if you're interested in following along!
+Feel free to check it out, if you're interested in following along!

 Happy coding!